- work +44 (0)1224 437866

 Amudha Poobalan graduated in Medicine (MBBS) from Christian Medical College, Vellore in South India in 1991 (http://www.cmch-vellore.edu/) and worked as a Leprosy clinician for four years in India.
 After moving to the UK, she obtained a Masters degree in Health Services and Public Health Research (2000) from the University of Aberdeen (http://www.abdn.ac.uk/) and worked on a HTA commissioned Systematic Review on Obesity.
 She pursued her interest in Obesity research with a PhD at the University of Aberdeen (2011) exploring obesity related lifestyle behaviours among young adults, who are transitioning from adolescence to adulthood, using a mixed method study design.
 Her research has expanded to include maternal obesity, infertility among obese women and ‘Double burden’ of over and under nutrition in transition countries.
 She collaborates with Australia, India, Nigeria and Nepal on obesity research and has several collaborative publications.

-Amudha is passionate about teaching and is a Fellow of the Higher Education Academy.
-She co-ordinates the Masters in Public Health and MSc in Nursing programmes and several courses.
-She contributes to teaching on many courses within the Institute of Applied Health Sciences.
+Amudha is passionate about teaching and is a Senior Fellow of the UK Higher Education Academy.
+She leads the Masters of Public Health (MPH) and MSc in Nursing programmes and several other courses.
+She contributes to teaching on both undergraduate (MBChB, BSc Medical Sciences) and postgraduate programmes (MPH, MSc Global Health, MSc Dentistry and MSc Human Nutrition) within the School of Medicine, Medical Sciences and Nutrition.
 She is keen on Research led Teaching to energise students to be the best in the discipline and use robust research methodologies.
-She is committed to student support for postgraduate international students.
+She is passionate about improving international students learning support and effective professional practice across cultures.

 - Obesity in Young Adults: Young adults (15-25 years of age) who are in transition from adolescence to adulthood, often experience many critical life course changes making them vulnerable to unhealthy lifestyle and consequently weight gain.
 They develop and establish many lifestyle patterns (positive and negative) which often persist into later life.
 Amudha's research is on understanding their lifestyle behaviours, including their perceptions, intentions and challenges to develop innovative and targeted interventions